live-clones/recalbox/TESTING.md

 Pour les pending features, elles ne seront activées que si les beta testeurs les valident selon les critères de qualité de Recalbox.

 ## [NEXT]
+- [ ] Test libretro-beetle-saturn on x64
+- [ ] Test Neplay with libretro-beetle-saturn on x64
 - [ ] Test internal scraper on PC88 & Spectravideo
 - [ ] Check no tearing effect on odroidgo2 (#2100)
 - [ ] Check in the crt system menu the addition of the Recalbox RGB Dual on pi3 and pi4 (#2064)